-Keyword Research is one of the core tasks for Amazon SEO, which involves identifying some popular search terms shoppers use on Amazon’s search box to get results what they are looking for.
+Keyword Research is one of the core tasks for Amazon SEO, which involves identifying some popular search terms shoppers use on Amazon’s search box to get the results that they are looking for.

 Researching the right keywords gives sellers a better understanding of: